 (iv) the number of the school district in which the property is located;

-(v) the amount of the total tax due that is levied as city tax, county tax, state tax, school district tax, and other tax; and
+(v) the amount of the total tax due itemized by mill levy that is levied as city tax, county tax, state tax, school district tax, and other tax;

 (b) If a tax lien is attached to the property, the notice must also include, in a manner calculated to draw attention, a statement that a tax lien is attached to the property, that failure to respond will result in loss of property, and that the taxpayer may contact the county treasurer for complete information.